1933 Trinidad hurricane: Meteorological history

 A tropical wave was first observed near 40° W on June 23.
 The next day, a ship in the region observed a closed circulation, suggesting that the tropical wave spawned a tropical depression about 1300 mi east of Trinidad.
-The storm moved westward and gradually intensified, becoming a tropical storm farther east in the MDR at an earlier date than any other system before or since in the calendar year.
-By June 27, it attained hurricane status about 175 mi east of Trinidad, based on a ship report of a barometric pressure of 991 mbar (29.27 inHg); it was the first of 11 hurricanes during the season.
-At around 2100 UTC on June 27, the hurricane made landfall on extreme southern Trinidad with winds of about 85 mph.
-After crossing the island, the hurricane struck the Paria Peninsula of northern Venezuela at the same intensity at 0200 UTC on June 28.
-The 1933 Monthly Weather Review summary of the season noted that the hurricane was the "earliest known in [the] general area also the only one in a record of nearly 50 years to pass south of the Island of Trinidad and over the northeast corner of Venezuela."
+The storm moved westward and gradually intensified into a tropical storm.
+By June 27, it attained hurricane strength about 175 mi east of Trinidad, based on a ship report of a barometric pressure of 991 mbar (29.27 inHg).
+At around 21:00 UTC on June 27, the hurricane made landfall on extreme southern Trinidad with winds of about 85 mph.
+After crossing the island, the hurricane struck the Paria Peninsula of northern Venezuela at the same intensity at 02:00 UTC on June 28.

 About two hours after striking Venezuela, the hurricane entered the southeastern Caribbean Sea.
 For the next few days it maintained its intensity while tracking to the northwest.
 A ship on June 30 reported a pressure of 982 mb, suggesting winds of about 100 mph.
 The next day, the hurricane passed south of Jamaica and turned more to the west before resuming a northwest motion.
-At around 0600 UTC on July 3, the hurricane made landfall on western Cuba with winds of 100 mph.
+At around 06:00 UTC on July 3, the hurricane made landfall on western Cuba with winds of 100 mph.
 It weakened while crossing the island, although it maintained hurricane status upon entering the Gulf of Mexico.
 On July 4, a strong high pressure area over the eastern United States turned the hurricane to the west.
 After restrengthening, the storm attained peak winds of 110 mph on July 5, based on a ship report of a pressure of 965 mbar.
 It maintained that intensity for about 18 hours, and during that time the hurricane turned to the southwest.
-At 0100 UTC on July 8, the hurricane made its final landfall near La Pesca, about halfway between Tampico, Tamaulipas and Brownsville, Texas.
+At 01:00 UTC on July 8, the hurricane made its final landfall near La Pesca, about halfway between Tampico, Tamaulipas and Brownsville, Texas.
 The intensity at landfall was estimated at 85 mph.
-After moving ashore, the hurricane rapidly weakened over the high terrain of northeastern Mexico, and the storm dissipated at around 1200 UTC on July 8.
+After moving ashore, the hurricane rapidly weakened over the high terrain of northeastern Mexico, and the storm dissipated at around 12:00 UTC on July 8.